 A circular economy in El Salvador would be the source of new products

-The idea is to produce using biodegradable materials, create new products that can be reused by the same producer or other industries so that those products remain circulating in a long supply chain for a prolonged period of time.
+The idea is to produce using biodegradable materials, and create new products that can be reused by the same producer or other industries.
+The result of this is that those products remain circulating in a long supply chain for a prolonged period of time.

-Today there are only a few companies that apply the model of a circular economy in El Salvador.
+Today there are only a limited number of companies that apply the model of a circular economy in El Salvador.

 Education and cooperation are key

 “The biggest challenge (in El Salvador) is the area of the education of the populace.
 The national and local governments can install the infrastructure needed to create a circular economy, but the collaboration of the citizenry is of paramount importance.
-If the people are not conditioned to reduce, reuse and recycle the initiative, any attempts to create a circular economy in El Salvador will fail.
+If the people are not conditioned to reduce, reuse and recycle, any attempts to create a circular economy in El Salvador will fail.